Round Table Charitable Trust Fund

 2. Submit the form for committee review

-The charity emphasizes that “the more information you provide, the better they will be able to deal with your request.”
+The charity emphasises that “the more information you provide, the better they will be able to deal with your request.”

 Decision Timeline

-• Review Process: Applications are reviewed quarterly at committee meetings (4 times per year)
+• Review Process: Applications are reviewed by the committee

 • Follow-up: The committee may request additional information before making a decision